-- The GLP-1 receptor agonists, or incretin mimetics, exenatide (BYETTA), exenatide ER (BYDUREON), albiglutide (TANZEUM), dulaglutide (TRULICITY), liraglutide (VICTOZA), and lixisenatide (ADLYXIN) are incretin-based antidiabetic therapies that are FDA-approved as adjunctive therapy to diet and exercise in adult patients with T2DM.
-Pramlintide (SYMLIN) is the only agent within the amylinomimetic medication class and is FDA-approved as adjunctive therapy in patients with T1DM or T2DM who use mealtime insulin therapy and who have failed to achieve desired glucose control despite optimal insulin therapy. - The incretin mimetics are available as SC injections to be administered in the abdomen, thigh, or upper arm.
-BYETTA is administered twice daily (60 minutes prior to meals); VICTOZA is administered once daily (independent of meals); and ADLYXIN is administered once daily (1 hour prior to the first meal of the day).
-BYDUREON, TANZEUM, and TRULICITY are administered once weekly.
-SYMLIN is available as a SC injection to be administered immediately prior to each major meal.
-These agents are currently available as branded products only. - The incretin mimetics have been studied extensively in combination with, and in comparison to, a variety of antidiabetic therapies.
+- The GLP-1 receptor agonists exenatide, exenatide ER, albiglutide, dulaglutide, liraglutide, and lixisenatide are incretinbased antidiabetic therapies that are FDA-approved as adjunctive therapy to diet and exercise in adult patients with T2DM.
+Pramlintide is the only agent within the amylinomimetic medication class and is FDA-approved as adjunctive therapy in patients with T1DM or T2DM who use mealtime insulin therapy and who have failed to achieve desired glucose control despite optimal insulin therapy. - The incretin mimetics are available as SC injections to be administered in the abdomen, thigh, or upper arm.
+Exenatide is administered twice daily (60 minutes prior to meals); liraglutide is administered once daily (independent of meals); and lixisenatide is administered once daily (1 hour prior to the first meal of the day).
+Exenatide ER, albiglutide, and dulaglutide are administered once weekly.
+Pramlintide is available as a SC injection to be administered immediately prior to each major meal. - The incretin mimetics have been studied extensively in combination with, and in comparison to, a variety of antidiabetic therapies.
 The agents are significantly more effective than placebo in reducing HbA1c, FPG, PPG, and body weight.
 Efficacy data comparing treatment to an SFU, TZD, DPP-4 inhibitor or insulin is mixed, with the GLP-1 agonists achieving significantly greater or comparable benefits in glycemic outcomes. - Several CV outcomes trials evaluating GLP-1 receptor agonists in patients with T2DM and high CV risk have been published.
-The LEADER trial demonstrated reduced CV risk with liraglutide vs. placebo (Marso et al, 2016a), whereas the ELIXA trial did not demonstrate a statistically significant difference between lixisenatide vs. placebo (Pfeffer et al, 2015).
-Results of the SUSTAIN-6 trial for semaglutide, an agent which has not yet been FDA approved, have also been published (Marso et al, 2016b). - Overall, the AE profiles of the GLP-1 receptor agonists are similar.
-With the exception of ADLYXIN and BYETTA, all of the agents have a boxed warning regarding the risk of thyroid C-cell tumors.
+The LEADER trial demonstrated reduced CV risk with liraglutide vs. placebo (Marso et al 2016a), whereas the ELIXA trial did not demonstrate a statistically significant difference between lixisenatide vs. placebo (Pfeffer et al 2015).
+Results of the SUSTAIN-6 trial for semaglutide, an agent which has not yet been FDA approved, have also been published (Marso et al 2016b). - Overall, the AE profiles of the GLP-1 receptor agonists are similar.
+With the exception of lixisenatide and exenatide, all of the agents have a boxed warning regarding the risk of thyroid C-cell tumors.
 Other warnings include increased risks of pancreatitis (including fatal and non-fatal hemorrhagic or necrotizing pancreatitis), serious hypersensitivity reactions, immunogenicity, serious hypoglycemia when used in combination with SFUs or insulin, and renal impairment.
-TANZUEM, TRULICITY, and VICTOZA have REMS programs which include a communication plan for alerting healthcare professionals about the risk of acute pancreatitis and the potential risk of MTC. - According to current clinical guidelines, metformin remains the cornerstone of most T2DM treatment regimens.
+Albiglutide, dulaglutide, and liraglutide have REMS programs which include a communication plan for alerting healthcare professionals about the risk of acute pancreatitis and the potential risk of MTC. - According to current clinical guidelines, metformin remains the cornerstone of most T2DM treatment regimens.
 The incretin mimetics are recommended as a potential second-line treatment option to be added to metformin in patients not achieving glycemic goals.
 Clinical guidelines note a lower rate of hypoglycemia, established efficacy and safety profile when used in combination with metformin, demonstrated effectiveness in reducing PPG, and the potential for weight loss as advantages associated with the incretin mimetics compared to other antidiabetic agents.
 No one incretin mimetic is recommended or preferred over another in the general treatment algorithm; however, the ADA guidelines recommend that liraglutide and the SGLT2 inhibitor, empagliflozin, should be considered in patients with long-standing suboptimally controlled T2DM and established atherosclerotic CV disease, as they have been shown to reduce CV and all-cause mortality when added to standard care.
 Current clinical guidelines do not support the use of amylinomimetics in the management of T2DM.
-For T1DM, the addition of pramlintide to first-line insulin therapy may be considered to enhance glycemic control and to assist with weight management (ADA, 2017; Garber et al, 2017; Inzucchi et al, 2015).
+For T1DM, the addition of pramlintide to first-line insulin therapy may be considered to enhance glycemic control and to assist with weight management (ADA 2017; Garber et al 2017, Inzucchi et al 2015).